aya-prover/aya-prover-docs/src/blog/lang-exts.md

 This is useful when the level solver prevents us from experimenting something classical using our language features but unfortunately the level solver is just unhappy with something minor.
-We can also like tweak the conversion checking algorithm we use, like we can use a simpler one that only solves first-order equations or we can enable the full-blown pattern unification algorithm.
+We can also like tweak the conversion checking algorithm we use, like we can use a simpler one that only solves first-order equations, or we can enable the full-blown pattern unification algorithm.
 Verbosity levels, can also be seen as such parameter, and it's extremely useful for debugging the compiler.
 So we can apply that.